Plain old Java object: Definition

-However, due to technical difficulties and other reasons, many software products or frameworks described as POJO-compliant actually still require the use of prespecified annotations for features such as persistence to work properly.
+However, many software products or frameworks that require annotations for features like persistence still consider an object (or rather a class) a POJO if it uses annotations.

-The idea is that if the object (actually class) were a POJO before any annotations were added, and would return to POJO status if the annotations are removed then it can still be considered a POJO.
-Then the basic object remains a POJO in that it has no special characteristics (such as an implemented interface) that makes it a "Specialized Java Object" (SJO or (sic) SoJO).

 Contextual variations

 JavaBeans

 A JavaBean is a POJO that is serializable, has a no-argument constructor, and allows access to properties using getter and setter methods that follow a simple naming convention.
 Because of this convention, simple declarative references can be made to the properties of arbitrary JavaBeans.
 Code using such a declarative reference does not have to know anything about the type of the bean, and the bean can be used with many frameworks without these frameworks having to know the exact type of the bean.

 The JavaBeans specification, if fully implemented, slightly breaks the POJO model as the class must implement the Serializable interface to be a true JavaBean.
 Many POJO classes still called JavaBeans do not meet this requirement.
 Since Serializable is a marker (method-less) interface, this is not much of a burden.

 The following shows an example of a JavaServer Faces (JSF) component having a bidirectional binding to a POJO's property: